Anna Hope Hudson: Artist

 Hudson lived and painted with Ethel Sands, dividing their time between France and England.
 Sands was a socialite who frequently entertained artists and writers when they were in England.
 Hudson preferred a quieter lifestyle in France, and it was there that Hudson first established herself as an artist.

 She made a painting of Giudecca Canal after travelling to Venice to paint.
 It was shown at the Salon d'Automne in Paris in 1906.
 Walter Sickert, who know Hudson through her association with Sands, had not known of her works.
 Impressed, he shared his opinions about her talent and invited her to the Fitzroy Street Group.
 Sands also joined the group, where both women sometimes attended and often sent paintings for the Saturday "At Homes" sessions.

 Walter Sickert, who captured her confident, independent manner in Miss Hudson at Rowlandson House that he made about 1910, described Hudson as "the radiant and dashing horsewoman of a young man's dreams."
 Virginia Woolf said that she dressed stylishly and was "dour and upstanding."

 In England, Hudson began exhibiting her works at Leicester Galleries, the New English Art Club and the Allied Artists Association.
-In 1912 she had a joint show with Sands at the Carfax Gallery.
+In 1912, she had a joint show with Sands at the Carfax Gallery.
 The Fitzroy Street Group and the male member only Camden Town Group} merged in 1913 to become the London Group, of which both Sands and Hudson were founding members.
 Hudson occasionally exhibited her work there until 1938.
 She also continued to have works shown at the English Art Club.
 At Sickert's invitation, Hudson occasionally work in his studios and used his models for subjects of her paintings.

 Her works, inspired by Édouard Vuillard and Walter Sickert, were in large part destroyed or lost during World War II.
 There are some remaining works in public collections and one at the Tate.

 World wars

 Sands and Hudson established a hospital for soldiers near Dieppe during World War I. It was forced to close down, and they continued their nursing efforts in both France and England.

-During World War II, Hudson's house was pillaged and Sand's Chelsea home was destroyed during The Blitz by a parachute mine.
+During World War II, Hudson's home was pillaged and Sand's Chelsea home was destroyed during The Blitz by a parachute mine.

 Personal life

-Hudson purchased the 17th-century house, the Château d’Auppegard, in 1920.
+Hudson purchased the 17th-century house, the Château d'Auppegard, in 1920.
 It was located in the countryside about 10 miles from Dieppe.
 She had it restored and decorated her beloved house over a period of time.

 Sands and Hudson lived together until her death on 17 September 1957.